Raising attendance at Sutton Park Primary School

-In school we are currently running a range of incentives and even more after Easter 2017 to encourage the children to improve their attendance.
+In school we are currently running a range of incentives to encourage the children to improve their attendance.

-- A half termly attendance league table for classes across the school
+- A weekly attendance assembly and a half termly league table for classes across the school

-- Half termly prizes for every child achieving 100%
+- Half termly prize draw for 100% attendence

 - 100% raffle at the end of the year!